samayo/bulletproof/README.md

 `$conn` is abviously the `DSN`
 `pages` is a table from which you'll be fetching all those datas from.
 It could be news, articles.. anything
  `id` is the page identifier, or in short `$_GET['whatever-is-inside-here']`
- `['title', 'keywords', 'description']` rows that you are fetching from the `pages` table but you can fetch as much as you want.
+ `['title', 'keywords', 'description']` are rows that you are fetching from the `pages` table but you can fetch as much as you want.

 ###### EXAMPLE: